Brunch & Batter

 Overhead view of parfait in a jar layered with yogurt, blackberries lemon curd and granola on a grey background.

 • Lemon curd- Store-bought lemon curd is fine.
-Of course, if you have a favorite recipe to make your own- you do you!
+Of course, if you have a favorite recipe to make your own-go for it!
 This is my favorite lemon curd.

 • Granola- Use whatever granola you like, but you can't go wrong with my delicious vanilla coconut granola.
 It pairs so well with vanilla yogurt, lemon, and blackberries.